zbzailab/astroverse/README.md

 ## ✨ Join and Contribute

-Your contributions make VisVrs better!
+Your contributions make AstroVerse better!
 Whether it's through code, design, bug reports, or feature ideas, we value your input.
 Check our Issues or submit a Pull Request to get started.
-Together, let's enhance VisVrs!
+Together, let's enhance AstroVerse!